sderose/zsh_argparse/docs/zerg_add.md

 Python argparse [https://docs.python.org/3/library/argparse.html].
 But the syntax, set of types, and so on are changed to fit zsh.

-For example, here are a few typical uses:
+For example, here are a few typical uses (there is a more compact syntax that allows you to add multiple simple options on the `parser_new` command.
+See [zerg_compact.md] for details.

 ```
     source parser_args.sh